 Clean Fuel Programs

 Clean fuel programs along the West Coast aim to curb carbon pollution from transportation.
-California, Oregon, and British Columbia previously adopted clean fuel standards; Washington’s new Clean Fuel Standard will work in concert with these state/provincial standards to achieve these shared goals.
+California, Oregon, and British Columbia previously adopted clean fuel standards; Washington’s Clean Fuel Standard works in concert with state/provincial standards to achieve these shared goals.

 On this page you can learn more about: